heroku/node-heroku-client/docs/region.md

 ### `id`

-*Unique identifier of this region.*
+*unique identifier of this region.*

 Example | Serialized? | Type
 --- | --- | ---